anexia/ios-anexia-authenticator/README.md

-# About The Project
+# Anexia Authenticator for iOS

-Anexia Authenticator is based on the project [2FAS iOS](https://github.com/twofas/2fas-ios) and provides you with an extra layer of security for all your online accounts.
-Protect your Anexia accounts with Anexia Authenticator.
+Anexia Authenticator is an open-source Time-based One-Time Password (TOTP) app designed to secure your online accounts.
+It generates time-sensitive codes that act as a second factor for your logins, significantly reducing the risk of unauthorized access.
+Anexia Authenticator is based on the project [2FAS iOS](https://github.com/twofas/2fas-ios).

 ## Features